 The Big Four Economic Indicators: Real Personal Income in February

-Note: This commentary has been updated to include today's release of the February data for Real Personal Income Less Transfer Receipts.
+Note: This commentary has been updated to include this morning's release of the February data for Real Personal Income Less Transfer Receipts.

 Official recession calls are the responsibility of the NBER Business Cycle Dating Committee, which is understandably vague about the specific indicators on which they base their decisions.
 This committee statement is about as close as they get to identifying their method.